-Being one of the most populated cities in the world, its nice to get away from the towering neon buildings for a day.
-Here are the best day trips from Shanghai.
+Shanghai is one of the most populated cities in the world coming in at a whooping 24 million people!
+With a city as extravagant as Shanghai there’s lots to see and do that can keep you busy for weeks but if you’re looking to get away from the towering neon buildings for a day, I got you covered.
+These are the best day trips from Shanghai.

 Qinghefang Old Street at the south end of Zhongshan Street will have unique and original gifts for you to take home.
 Items ranging from silk, local teas, silver and more.
 You’ll walk under the bell tower to get between streets which looks awesome all lit up at night.

 Hangzhou Pupu Homestay